 And it gets better.
 The solid beauty bar movement is upon us and bars are not just ‘soap’ anymore.
 There are bars for shampooing and moisturising bars too.
 All with the same focus on natural ingredients.

 As always, products and quality will vary enormously so always check the labels for ingredients before you buy.
-Green Elephant has an amazing selection of soap bars, and all our Vendors stand by the quality of their products and are on hand to answer questions should you have any.
+Green Elephant has an amazing selection of soap bars (including these gorgeous ones shown below from harper & leaf) and all our Vendors stand by the quality of their products and are on hand to answer questions should you have any.

 Supporting local is not only good for our economy but has a real feel good factor too.
 Maybe you have heard that saying ‘When you buy from small businesses, an actual person does a little happy dance’..??
 And it’s true – we know it.
 Because we still celebrate when we see our Vendors receiving orders which we know will make a difference to them!!